 Any study of crime must also consider this along with history using laws to control certain groups and elements of society.
 It must also consider the history, intent, reasons application of laws.
 Race, gender, class, age and other social factors play a part in the creation of laws.
 Most drug laws in the US are a reaction to stereotypes around Black men wanting White women and minorities being to control themselves on drugs and alcohol.

 Protest movements have historically been viewed as criminal by many in power who see them as a threat to their power.
 As Black Lives Matter protests were happening globally, many police officers and white supremacist posed as an activist in order to loot and commit other crimes in the name of the protest.
 Despite this, the protesters were largely peaceful though many were injured and some killed by police and white supremacist.
 There are even reports that Donald Trump wanted to activate the national guard against the Black Lives Matter protest.

-In contrast, the complicit behavior of the government during the US Capitol and the relatively gentle treatment of the mostly white group who were committing treason and planning to overthrow the government, can not be forgotten.
+In contrast, the government’s complicity during the US Capitol and the relatively gentle treatment of the mostly white group committing treason and plotting to overthrow the government must not be forgotten.
 Days following saw major characters arrested and given organic meals in jails and released quickly after trying to sell stolen information to the Russians.

-So, their lessons about crime and law are to be learned, but these lessons will only matter if we addressed the systematic oppressions that exist within the society.
-Deviance is often a reaction to unequal distribution of wealth, opportunities, resources, access, and human rights.
+So, their lessons about crime and law are to be learned, but these lessons will only matter if we address the systematic oppressions that exist within our society.
+Deviance is often a reaction to the unequal distribution of wealth, opportunities, resources, access, and human rights.
 Crime is the perspective of the large society, which labels individuals, groups, and segments of society.
 There is no inherent crime, it is severe deviance that is labeled as such and that varies from society to society.